-1997 32¢ Opisthias
+1997 Opisthias – Dinosaurs

-Issue Date: May 1, 1997
+First Day of Issue: May 1, 1997

-City: Grand Junction, CO
+First Day City: Grand Junction, Colorado

-Printing Method: Lithographed
+Printing Method: Offset

-Perforations: 11 x 11.1
+Perforations: 11.1 x 11

-More than 200 million years ago during the Triassic Period, a diverse group of lizards appeared which continued to develop throughout the Jurassic Period.
+History the stamp represents: More than 200 million years ago during the Triassic Period, a diverse group of lizards appeared which continued to develop throughout the Jurassic Period.
 In time, an offshoot of these prehistoric reptiles went on to become the true lizards and snakes we know today.

 The Opisthias however, remained virtually unchanged.
 Its modern-day relative, the tuatara, is the only living link to this ancient group of reptiles.
 Considered to be a close relative of the extinct dinosaurs, this lizard-like reptile is literally a living fossil.

 Our world has changed drastically since the time of the dinosaurs.
 During the early Triassic Period, the continents we know today once formed a giant land mass.
 Dinosaurs and other reptiles, including the Opisthias, were able to wander freely over land connections between continents.
-Today however, the tuatara can only be found on a few islands off the coast of New Zealand.
+Today, however, the tuatara can only be found on a few islands off the coast of New Zealand.